 Admissions at SENDAT

-Admissions to all our SENDAT schools are managed centrally by Sarah Hopkins Admissions and Review Manager. please email email@example.com
+Admissions to all our SENDAT schools are managed centrally by our SEND Services team.
+Please email firstname.lastname@example.org

-This includes: Priory, Stone Lodge, Angel Hill, Mount Road, and Mulberry
+This includes: Priory, Stone Lodge, Angel Hill, Mount Road, Mulberry, Peile, Duke of Lancaster and Chalk Hill

-At SENDAT the CEO and the Heads of school work with Sarah to identify correct placement at our schools.
+At SENDAT the CEO and the Heads of school work with our SEND Services team to identify correct placement at our schools.

-The Local Authority is our admissions body and we can only take admissions through consultation with them.
+The Local Authorities are our admissions bodies and we can only take admissions through consultation with them.

 Suffolk has recently updated its processes.
 All request for places in special schools are now firstly reviewed by the Specialist Education Panel (SEP).
 Please see flow diagram below.